A shtetl in every sense

 To its Jews, Bodzentyn, as a small market town, was Baizetshin in Yiddish—a shtetl in every sense, a community within a community organized to maintain the synagogue, the ritual bathhouse (Mikveh), the cemetery and religious school (cheder).

 Typical as Baizetshin may have been for shtetls in Eastern Europe, factors in its history are unusual, perhaps even unique.
 Please read on.

 - Between the years 1869 and 1994 Bodzentyn had the official status of a village.
 An unsuccessful attempt of a restoration of the town status was made in 1925.
 However, in 1995 Bodzentyn regained its status as a small town.

-- Read an article in Polish about the local history of Bodzentyn at Wirtualny Shtetl: Historia miejscowości
+- Article in Polish: The local history of Bodzentyn at Polin Wirtualny Shtetl: Historia miejscowości

 - Kalib Szachter, G., Wachsberger, K., & Kalib S. (1991).
 The Last Selection: a Child's Journey Through the Holocaust.
 Massachusetts: University of Massachusetts Press.

 - Szuchta, R. (2015).
 1000 lat historii. Żydów polskich.
 Podróż przez wieki.
 (1000-Year History of Polish Jews.)
 Warszawa: POLIN Muzeum Historii Żydów Polskich.